myf1996/openstreetmap/README.md

 ```
 Express application which work as serverless (AWS Lambda) and server both,application has 3 endpoint
-swagger (docs), health, & map which take 4 parameters (minLon, minLat, maxLon, maxLat) which works as bbox in
+swagger (docs), health, & map which take 4 parameters (minLon, minLat, maxLon, maxLat) which works as bbox
-openstreenmap API
+in openstreetmap API
 ```
 ### Requirements
 ```